MicrosoftDocs/azure-video-indexer/azure-video-indexer/avi-support-matrix.md

 ## Index request limit

-When uploading and indexing through the AVI website, up to 10 videos can be indexed in a single request.
+When uploading and indexing through the VI website, up to 10 videos can be indexed in a single request.
 When submitting requests through the API, there is an API request limit of 10 requests per second and up to 120 requests per minute.

 ## Languages